-- 7.1 ILAS products should only be sold to clients with both investment and insurance needs. - 7.2 Insurers should endeavour to reduce the risk of sales that do not meet the needs of customers. - 7.3 ICP 19.6.2 specifies that insurers should seek the information from their customers that is appropriate for assessing their insurance needs, before giving advice or concluding a contract.
-This information may vary, but should at least include information on the client's: - financial knowledge and experience; - needs, priorities and circumstances; - ability to afford the product; and - risk profile. - 7.4 Clients' needs must first be properly assessed through the use of Financial Needs Analysis ("FNA") form.
-ILAS must not be marketed to clients before their needs are properly analyzed. - 7.5 Clients that have indicated their insurance needs should then be presented with different insurance options that are available to meet their specific needs and financial circumstances.
-Examples include: - clients wanting both insurance protection and "saving up for the future" should be presented with the option of procuring an endowment policy; and - clients wanting both insurance protection and benefitting from growth in the investment market should be presented with the options of procuring a participation policy or an ILAS policy, and the advantages and risks of both products should be explained in detail.
-Only in cases where the clients wish to

-- make the investment decision and are willing to bear the investment risk should ILAS be recommended. - 7.6 Suitability assessment includes assessing the investment horizon of the potential policyholder, with due regard to the financial circumstances, planned retirement age etc. - 7.6.1 Premium payment term The clients' age at the time of policy inception as well as his/her target retirement age are relevant to the suitability of the premium payment term.
-For instance, a policy maturing in 40 years with prolonged redemption penalties would unlikely be appropriate for a 60-year-old client. - 7.6.2 Regular premium It is also necessary to ascertain the client's ability to pay continuously throughout the policy payment term.
-For instance, it would not be appropriate to sell a regular premium product to retirees or clients that do not have a stable income. - 7.7 The suitability assessment should be carried out whenever there are changes to the circumstances of the client, including the scenario where an existing policyholder requests a top-up. - 7.8 Insurers have the duty to verify all available information, particularly the "Statement of Purpose" section in the IFS/AD, the FNA and Risk Profile Questionnaire ("RPQ"), and assess whether a particular ILAS product is suitable for the client.
+- 7.5 Clients that have indicated their insurance needs should then be presented with different insurance options that are available to meet their specific needs and financial circumstances.
+Examples include: - (a) clients wanting both insurance protection and "saving up for the future" should be presented with the option of procuring an endowment policy; and - (b) clients wanting both insurance protection and benefitting from growth in the investment market should be presented with the options of procuring a participation policy or an ILAS policy, and the advantages and risks of both products should be explained in detail.
+Only in cases where the clients wish to make the investment decision and are willing to bear the investment risk should ILAS be recommended. - 7.6 Suitability assessment includes assessing the investment horizon of the potential policyholder, with due regard to the financial circumstances, planned retirement age etc. - (a) Premium payment term The clients' age at the time of policy inception as well as his/her target retirement age are relevant to the suitability of the premium payment term.
+For instance, a policy maturing in 40 years with prolonged redemption penalties would unlikely be appropriate for a 60-year-old client. - (b) Regular premium It is also necessary to ascertain the client's ability to pay continuously throughout the policy payment term.
+For instance, it would not be appropriate to sell a regular premium product to retirees or clients that do not have a stable income. - 7.7 The suitability assessment should be carried out whenever there are changes to the circumstances of the client, including the scenario where an existing policyholder requests a top-up. - 7.8 Authorized insurers have the duty to verify all available information, particularly the "Statement of Purpose" section in the IFS/AD, the FNA and Risk Profile Questionnaire ("RPQ"), and assess whether a particular ILAS product is suitable for the client.